The Ultimate Siem Reap Budget Travel Guide

 Address: National Road 6, Banteay chas sangkat, Slor kram communce., Krong Siem Reap, Cambodia

-Another budget hotel, the Champei Khmer Guesthouse provides lots of niceties at an affordable amount.
-There’s free parking, free Wi-Fi, room service and free breakfast.
+Another budget hotel, the Champei Khmer Guesthouse, provides many niceties at an affordable price.
+There’s free parking, free Wi-Fi, room service, and complimentary breakfast.

 Also See: Top Ten Hotels in Siem Reap Cambodia